Vincent Kompany: Man City stalwart to become Anderlecht player-manager | Goal.com

 The 33-year-old, who began his professional career with the Belgian club in his home nation, returns to the First Division A side after an absence of 13 years, after he announced his exit from the Citizens.

-"For the next 3 years, I will take up the role of Player-Manager of RSC Anderlecht," the defender wrote in an open letter to supporters.
+"For the next three years, I will take up the role of Player-Manager of RSC Anderlecht," the defender wrote in an open letter to supporters.
 "Belgium’s finest.

 "This may come as a surprise to you.
 It’s the most passionate yet rational decision I’ve ever made.